TDA283-compiler-construction/project/project/code_generation.md

   files using the flag `-filetype=obj`
 * The *analyzer/optimizer* `opt`, which can perform a wide range of code optimizations of bitcode.
+* The wrapper `clang` which uses various of the above tools together to provide a similar interface to `GCC`.

 Note that some installations of LLVM require a version number after the tool name, for example `llvm-as-3.8` instead of `llvm-as`.
 However, note that we